 We have several governance programs in place to align our executive compensation with shareholder interests and to mitigate risks in our plans.
-These programs include stock ownership guidelines, clawback provisions in our short-term and long-term incentive award agreements, and the prohibition of hedging or pledging of Company stock.
+These programs include stock ownership guidelines, mandatory and supplemental clawback policies, and the prohibition of hedging or pledging of Company stock.